cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 The scoring process is described in detail in the [description of CoW Protocol's optimization problem](/cow-protocol/reference/core/auctions/the-problem).
 The autopilot selects the winner according to the highest score once the allotted time expires or all solvers have returned their batch proposal.

-Up to this point, the autopilot only knows the score and not the full solution that achieves that score.
+Up to this point, the autopilot only knows the score.
+The autopilot then execute the corresponding settlement transaction (`/settle`).
 The solver is responsible for executing the transaction on-chain (through the [driver](./solver/driver) if using the reference implementation).

 ### Auction data storage